 A. Molecular diagnostics of wildlife diseases

 Molecular diagnostic techniques have become indispensable for identifying, monitoring, and controlling diseases in wildlife populations.
 These methods enable the detection of pathogens at the genetic level, offering higher sensitivity and specificity than conventional microscopy or culture-based approaches.
 Polymerase chain reaction (PCR), quantitative PCR (qPCR), loop-mediated isothermal amplification (LAMP), and next-generation sequencing (NGS) are among the most commonly applied tools.
-One of the most impactful applications of molecular diagnostics has been the detection of chytridiomycosis, a fungal disease caused by Batrachochytrium dendrobatidis (Bd) that has devastated amphibian populations worldwide (Fisher et.al., 2020).
+One of the most impactful applications of molecular diagnostics has been the detection of chytridiomycosis, a fungal disease caused by Batrachochytrium dendrobatidis (Bd) that has devastated amphibian populations worldwide (Fisher etal., 2020).
 Real-time PCR assays allow the identification of Bd infections in amphibians at subclinical stages, enabling early intervention and population management.
 Similarly, molecular diagnostics have been used to detect Mycobacterium bovis in free-ranging African buffalo (Syncerus caffer) and Canine distemper virus (CDV) in large carnivores, both of which pose significant conservation threats.
 These diagnostic tools not only aid in controlling outbreaks but also support surveillance programs that monitor the health status of wild populations over time.
 The ability to detect pathogens non-invasively using samples such as feces, feathers, or environmental DNA (eDNA) has further enhanced the ethical and logistical feasibility of large-scale monitoring.

 B. Development of vaccines using recombinant DNA technology

-Recombinant DNA technology has transformed the field of vaccine development by enabling the production of highly specific, safe, and effective vaccines against wildlife diseases (Khan et.al., 2016).
+Recombinant DNA technology has transformed the field of vaccine development by enabling the production of highly specific, safe, and effective vaccines against wildlife diseases (Khan etal., 2016).
 Instead of relying on live-attenuated or killed pathogens, recombinant vaccines utilize cloned genes encoding immunogenic proteins expressed in bacterial, yeast, or viral vectors.
 This approach allows for the generation of vaccines that are stable, scalable, and tailored to specific species or pathogens.
 A landmark example is the oral rabies vaccine developed for wild carnivores such as foxes, raccoons, and coyotes.
 Recombinant vaccinia–rabies glycoprotein (V-RG) vaccines have been distributed in bait form across North America and Europe, leading to a dramatic reduction in wildlife rabies cases.
 In bats, experimental recombinant vaccines targeting Pseudogymnoascus destructans, the fungus responsible for white-nose syndrome, are under development to mitigate one of the most severe wildlife disease events in recent history.
 These advances demonstrate how biotechnology can move beyond diagnostics to proactive disease prevention.
 Recombinant vaccines also allow the inclusion of multiple antigens or adjuvants, potentially providing cross-protection against related pathogens.

 C. Biosensors and field diagnostics

-Biosensors are analytical devices that combine a biological recognition element with a physicochemical detector to identify specific molecules or pathogens (Singh et.al., 2020).
+Biosensors are analytical devices that combine a biological recognition element with a physicochemical detector to identify specific molecules or pathogens (Singh etal., 2020).
 In wildlife health monitoring, biosensors offer rapid, sensitive, and portable solutions for field diagnostics.
 These devices can detect pathogens, toxins, or physiological markers in blood, saliva, or environmental samples within minutes.
 For example, lateral-flow immunoassays and portable PCR platforms have been developed for the detection of avian influenza virus in migratory birds, enabling real-time surveillance at remote field sites.
-Electrochemical biosensors incorporating nanomaterials are being tested for the detection of foot-and-mouth disease virus in ungulates and hemorrhagic viruses in primates.
+Electrochemical biosensors incorporating nanomaterials are being tested for the detection of foot-and-mouth disease virus in ungulates and haemorrhagic viruses in primates.
 Field-deployable diagnostics reduce the time lag between sample collection and laboratory analysis, which is critical during fast-moving outbreaks.
 This real-time capability strengthens early warning systems, limits disease spread, and supports rapid management decisions.

 D. Tracking zoonotic diseases at the wildlife-human interface